LinkedPasts/linked-places-format/README.md

 *v1.2, 10 Jan 2021*

 #### NOTES
-+ An [**alternative TSV\-format**](tsv_0.3.md) is supported by [World Historical Gazetteer](http://whgazetteer.org), appropriate for relatively simple place records, e.g. those without temporally scoped names, geometries, etc., and without multiple name variants including citations.
++ An [**alternative delimited file format**](tsv_0.3.md) is supported by [World Historical Gazetteer](http://whgazetteer.org), appropriate for relatively simple place records, e.g. those without temporally scoped names, geometries, etc., and without multiple name variants including citations.

 + LPF v1.2 is implemented in current versions of World Historical Gazetteer and Pelagios projects, including Recogito.
 There is a need to make improvements in a Version 2 and to develop/write the underlying ontology.
 Please consider joining a small working group in that effort.